byuflowlab/CoupledSystems.jl/docs/src/guide.md

 ## Querying Explicit Components and/or Systems

-Now that our entire system has been reduced down into a single explicit component, we can easily obtain the outputs (expressed as a vector) and their derivatives (expressed as a matrix) with respect to the design variables for any set of design variables.
+Now that our entire system has been reduced down into a single explicit component, we can easily obtain the outputs (expressed as a vector) and their derivatives (expressed as a matrix) with respect to the design variables for any set of design varCoupledSystemsiables.

 ```@example guide
 # input arguments to the Sellar problem, expressed as a single vector